vimal004/Proactively-Backend-Assignment/README.md

 - Receive email notifications and Google Calendar invites.

 ### Authentication
 - JWT tokens are required for protected routes.

-### Note: The TypeScript version of the API is available in a separate branch.